Effective: May 24, 2018

 Deletion of Customer Data

-Slack provides the option for Team Owners to delete Customer Data at any time during a subscription term.
-Within 24 hours of Team Owner initiated deletion, Slack hard deletes all information from currently-running production systems (excluding team and channel names, and search terms embedded in URLs in web server access logs).
+Slack provides the option for workspace Primary Owners to delete Customer Data at any time during a subscription term.
+Within 24 hours of workspace Primary Owner initiated deletion, Slack hard deletes all information from currently-running production systems (excluding team and channel names, and search terms embedded in URLs in web server access logs).
 Slack services backups are destroyed within 14 days.

 Return of Customer Data